 Mortgage Borrowers' Rights

-A home mortgage most likely will be the largest and most important loan you get during your lifetime, one you will probably be paying off for 30 years or so.
-So it pays to take your time when going through the process, making sure you understand what you are signing.
+A home mortgage most likely will be the largest and most important loan you get during your lifetime, one you will probably be paying off for as long as 30 years.
+As a result, it pays to take your time when going through the process to make sure you understand what you are signing.
 Part of this due diligence is getting to know your rights with respect to mortgages.

 - You have the RIGHT to shop for the best loan for you and compare the charges of different mortgage brokers and lenders.